wp-plugins/wp-mailup/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Security patch (highly recommended) that solves a vulnerability on 'formData=save' requests.
+Please refer to Secunia Advisory SA51917 on http://www.secunia.com for more details.

 = 1.3.1 =
 * Removed reference to a specific jQuery version because some conflicts were detected
 * Fixed problem that adds unexpected '\' character before ' or "